memparanoid/redoubt/examples/wasm-demo/README.md

 - `open_mut()` for safe mutable access to encrypted data
 - `open()` for read-only access with verification
 - Encryption/decryption roundtrip with assertions
-- Automatic zeroization via `MemZer` derive
+- Automatic zeroization via `RedoubtZero` derive
 - Full `no_std` compatibility in WASM environment

 ## Technical Notes